 More and more SaaS businesses are taking off the ground today.
 And it’s great.

 The SaaS business is a super-fast growing industry attracting more and more people and companies.
 These organizations are more and more floating applications in the cloud.
 Scaling in the cloud has some essential benefits and risks as well.

 In this article we are going to show you how to start building a cloud-based SaaS architecture, dealing with issues of scalability and what this means for your SaaS application.

 Therefore this post, and the ones which will follow focus on software which is built and engineered in the cloud.
-Here’s how to secure a cloud-based SaaS architecture.
+Here’s how to build up a cloud-based SaaS architecture.

 How to get started on your SaaS application?